CSI-280/clubtwister/README.md

 # clubtwister
 This is a project created by team Club Twister for our Open Source Software Development class, CSI-280.

+This is the third time I have attempted to add something to the readme.

 The purpose of our site is to advertise animals like merchandise under the guise of getting them adopted Its three main features are:
 1. Display a list of pets available for adoption depending upon species